ngxtension/ngxtension-platform/docs/src/content/docs/utilities/repeat.md

 ---
 title: repeat
-description: ngxtension/repeat
+description: An Angular directive extending NgFor to allow iteration over a fixed number of iterations.
 ---

-`repeat` or `Repeat` is an extension of [`NgFor`](https://angular.io/api/core/ng-for) directive to allow consumers to iterate "x times" instead of iterate over a list of items
+## Import

 ```ts
 import { Repeat } from 'ngxtension/repeat';